The number of vessel calls at Russian ports decreased by a third due to sanctions

 Fifty-five vessels were seized for violation of the procedure for entering and leaving the territory of the occupied peninsula of Crimea.

-The Ministry of Infrastructure of Ukraine has announced a course towards deregulation of procedures in the port industry.
+The Ministry of Infrastructure of Ukraine has announced a focus on deregulation of procedures in the port industry.

 Today, on August 30th, 4 vessels are simultaneously handled in the Mariupol seaport.